Ueno Park & Environs

 However, when Heiseikan Gallery is open to the public, it is worth inspecting its archeological exhibits dating back thousands of years: in particular the pottery held by the Heiseikan Gallery that dates further back than the pottery of anywhere else in the world.

 The Gallery of Horyuji Treasures, Ueno

 The Gallery of Horyuji Treasures

 The Gallery of Horyuji Treasures has over 300 objects on display in the Gallery of Horyuji Treasures, primarily from the 7th and 8th centuries, donated to the Imperial Household by Horyuji Temple in 1878.
 The Gallery of Horyuji Treasures preserves them in an environment that evokes the mystique of the temple atmosphere and sets them out with maximum accessibility and clarity.
-Walk amongst the rows of statues of the Buddha on the first floor.
+Stroll among the rows of statues of the Buddha on the first floor.

 Kagura mask in the Gallery of Horyuji Treasures, Ueno

 Inspect the sometimes eerie Kagura masks in the room behind.
 The Gallery of Horyuji Treasures has a small library with computer access to online library resources.
 There is a restaurant downstairs.
-Finally, be sure to check out the little log-house storehouse (azekura) from Jurin'in Temple tucked away in the trees just to the right of the Gallery of Horyuji Treasures.
+Finally, be sure to check out the little log-built storehouse (azekura) from Jurin'in Temple tucked away in the trees just to the right of the Gallery of Horyuji Treasures.